christopheralcock/CV/README.md

 My [Medium profile from my time at Makers](https://medium.com/@christopheralcock) demonstrates this fairly well.

-I also worked at Last.fm in customer service, communicating between development teams and users, generally without technical backgrounds.
+I also worked at Last.fm in a customer service role, communicating problems between development teams and users, who were generally without technical backgrounds.

 #### Malleability